 Footnotes are indicated by numbered links enclosed in parentheses and contain important material.
 Capital letters enclosed in square brackets are links to an extract from a 1981 Dallas County map with the corresponding locations marked (the map will open in a new browser tab).

-PRELUDE My mother tells me that at about 4:15 p.m.
+PRELUDE My mother has told me that at about 4:15 p.m.
 CST on Tuesday, April 2, 1957 as she, my sister and I were leaving a grocery store close to our Wynnewood area home in the Oak Cliff section of south Dallas, I pointed to the sky and remarked on how strange it appeared.
 After taking a look for herself she agreed.
 The low cloud base seemed to be boiling.
 The atmosphere was in turmoil.

 At about this same time(1) three or four miles to the southwest a Dallas County Sheriff's deputy sat at the intersection of Camp Wisdom Rd. and Cockrell Hill Rd.
 [A], on the northeastern edge of Duncanville.
 He had been studying with growing concern a rotating cloud mass -- the large updraft vortex, or mesocyclone, of a low precipitation supercell thunderstorm, although in 1957 he would never have heard the terminology -- approaching from south by a bit west across threatening skies(2).
 Gusty winds gently rocked his patrol car.